 According to Google, hazing is the imposition of strenuous, often humiliating, tasks as part of a program of rigorous physical training and initiation.
-Sounds intense and somewhat self explanatory, but hazing is actually a bit more than what we see in movies and in the news.
+Sounds intense and somewhat self-explanatory, but hazing is actually a bit more than what we see in movies and in the news.
 While hazing typically involves alcohol, it’s really considered anything that may make new members uncomfortable and asking them to complete tasks they wouldn’t typically feel comfortable accomplishing, whether it involves alcohol or not!
 Hazing at any level, no matter where on the spectrum, can cost your entire chapter!
 Chapters are removed from campus more often than we’d like because a small group of their members risked it all and made preventable mistakes!
 While this may sound harsh, it’s a reality you should share with your members!

 Set the Boundaries

-As you know, transparency and communication is key to successfully leading your chapter, and it should be no different when it comes to hazing.
+As you know, transparency and communication are key to successfully leading your chapter, and it should be no different when it comes to hazing.
 Have an open conversation with your active members before new members join your chapter.
 Set the boundaries and have your members sign anti-hazing contracts.
 Tradition is NOT an excuse!
 We all have those members who claim it’s their family tradition to welcome their newest members of their Greek Family.
-Teach your members the risks and the expectations to avoid the much unwanted hazing situations.
+Teach your members the risks and the expectations to avoid any unwanted hazing situations.
 And most importantly, hold your members to their contract!